Blepharoplasty in Irvine, CA

 How long the surgery will take depends on the specifics of the procedure.
 A surgeon can usually perform blepharoplasty on both lids in two hours.
 If you’re just having surgery on the lower or upper lids, the process will take approximately one hour.

-Usually, if you have surgery on both upper and lower lids, Dr. Hojjat will start on the upper lids, then work on the lower ones.
+Usually, if you have surgery on both the upper and lower lids, Dr. Hojjat will start on the upper lids, and then work on the lower ones.

 Candidates for an Eyelid Lift

-You might be a candidate for an eyelid lift if you have drooping upper eyelids or baggy lower eyelids.
-The surgery can be performed as a cosmetic procedure or as a way to improve your vision.
+Candidates for eyelid surgery have droopy eyelids or baggy lower eyelids.
+Facial surgery can be performed as a cosmetic procedure or as a way to improve your vision.

 Your surgeon will perform a medical exam before the surgery to ensure you’re healthy enough for the procedure.
 They are also likely to ask you about any chronic conditions you have and any medications you take.